Red Sea Classic

-- This tour is for “everyone” possible – experienced as well as less experienced divers.
+- On this tour there is something for "every taste".
 Beautiful reefs and interesting wrecks are on the program.

-- We will continue then to the famous Thistlegorm.
-On the way we pass in Gubal and Siyul to admire some great reefs and explore the underwater world at night.
+- We continue towards Sinai to the famous Thistlegorm.
+On the way we will pass Gubal and Siyoul to see some great reefs and explore the underwater world at night.

 A unique structure makes this reef so remarkable: there are notches and small caves, also a stunning coral garden.
 All kinds of emperor and banner fish are at home here, but also reef sharks.
 Due to its location and its maximum depth of 16m, Abu Dabab I is excellent for relaxed day and exciting night dives.

 In the south, almost exactly in the middle, there is a single block.
-There you will see bright red lionfish, as well as feather stars and at night gorgon heads.
+There you will see bright red lionfish, as well as feather stars and at night basket stars.
 In addition, dolphins keep passing by in the south.
-In the southeast there is another collection of ergs with soft and hard corals, where there are occasional hawksbill turtles and sharks.
+In the southeast there is another collection of ergs with soft and hard corals, around which there are occasional hawksbill turtles and sharks.

 To the north is the famous "Heaven one".
 Many stories are told around this wreck.
 Not far away you will find anemone colonies and a cave system overgrown with ancient corals, before diving into two lagoons on the west side with mighty corals and schools of barbels and snappers.

-On the west side, an ancient coral formation stretches south with some boulders between which reef sharks like to sleep.
+On the west side, an ancient coral formation stretches south with some boulders where reef sharks like to sleep.
 At the edge of the reef you can find remains of amphorae.

 Shaab el Erg